jessqnnguyen/cs3331/labs/lab01/lab01.md

 #### Answer

 The reverse path does not appear to go through the same routers as the forward path as can be seen in making a quick comparison of the traceroute output of the forward and reverse path of my local CSE machine to the two servers `www.speedtest.com.sg` and `www.telstra.net/cgi-bin/trace`.
 However the reverse and the forward path do appear to be hopping through routers with close numerical IP addresses to each other which suggests that might be smaller routers of a larger network - for example on hop 7 on the forward path and hop 8 on the backward path to www.telstra.net/cgi-bin/trace the traceroute appears to be going through close numerical IP addresses of `113.197.15.153` and `113.197.15.146`.
-This is most likely because these routers are smaller routers that are part of a larger server as these two servers appear to be quite large as well as my local CSE server being also part of a larger server hence while they don't go through exactly the same routers getting there they will go through routers with similar neutral IP addresses.
+This is most likely because these routers are smaller routers that are part of a larger server as these two servers appear to be quite large as well as my local CSE server being also part of a larger server hence while they don't go through exactly the same routers getting there they will go through routers with similar numerical IP addresses.

 ## Exercise 3